echogarden-project/echogarden/docs/Tasklist.md

 * Support filters

 ### CLI / New commands
-* `speak-youtube`: To speak the subtitles of a YouTube video
 * `play-with-subtitles`: Preview subtitles in terminal
 * `play-with-timeline`: Preview timeline in terminal
 * `subtitles-to-text`, `subtitles-to-timeline`, `srt-to-vtt`, `vtt-to-srt`
-* `crop-to-timeline`, `split-by-timeline`
 * `text-to-ipa`, `arpabet-to-ipa`, `ipa-to-arpabet`
 * `phonemize-text`
 * `normalize-text`
-* `remove-nonspeech`
+* `transcribe-youtube`: Transcribe the audio in a YouTube video (requires fetching the audio somehow - which can't be done using the normal YouTube API)
+* `speak-youtube-subtitles`: To speak the subtitles of a YouTube video

 ### API
 * Option to control logging verbosity
-* Retry on error when connecting to cloud providers, including WebSocket disconnection with `microsoft-edge` (already supported by `gaxios`, not sure about `ws` - decide on default setting)
 * Accept full language names as language identifiers
-* Validate timelines to ensure timestamps are always increasing, no -1 timestamps or timestamps over the time of the audio, no sentences without words, etc. and correct if needed
+* Validate timelines to ensure timestamps are always increasing: no negative timestamps or timestamps over the duration of the audio.
+No sentences without words, etc. and correct if needed
-* See if it's possible to detect and include Emoji characters in timelines.
+* See if it's possible to detect and include / remove Emoji characters in timelines
 * Add support for phrases in timelines
 * Accept voice list caching options in `SynthesisOptions`

 ### Package manager
 * Better error message when package is not found remotely.
 Currently it just gives a `404 not found` without any other information.
+* Retry on network failure

 ### Speech language detection